pouryany/HuangLabAssessment/readme.md

 deGenes     <- (rownames(expression2))
 ```

-For enrichment analysis, we create appropriate translation lists of variable genes.
+For enrichment analysis, we create appropriate translation lists of variable genes and the universe of genes.

 ``` r
 set.seed(1)